JoshMiele/SKDTools/readme.md

 can be done in a number of ways.
-Perhaps the easiest way is to add the command addpath c:\matlabr12\skdtools to your startup.m file.
+Perhaps the easiest way is to add the command addpath c:\matlabr12\skdtools
+(or something like it) to your startup.m file.
 For more information on this command, type help addpath at the prompt in the Matlab command window.
 You may want